alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 The SDP transport file at the `manifest_href` MUST comply with RFC 4145 and the following requirements.
 It MUST provide information about the RTSP control endpoint.
 The SDP transport file describing the RTSP Stream and sub-Streams of an RTSP Sender MUST be provided as the response to a `DESCRIBE` request.
 An RTSP Sender MUST produce SDP transport files with absolute `control` URLs, making the `Content-Base` header optional.

-When Privacy Encryption Protocol is used, as described in [NMOS With Privacy Encryption](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md), the SDP transport file at the `manifest_href` MUST provides the `a=privacy:` attribute and the SDP transport files received from `DESCRIBE` MUST NOT contain any `a=privacy:` attribute.
+When Privacy Encryption Protocol is used, as described in [NMOS With Privacy Encryption](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md), the SDP transport file at the `manifest_href` MUST provide the `a=privacy:` attribute and the SDP transport files received from `DESCRIBE` MUST NOT contain any `a=privacy:` attribute.
 The privacy encryption `iv'` parameter of an independently encrypted sub-Streams is derived as described in the section "Privacy Encryption" of this document.

-When HDCP encryption and the HKEP protocol are used, as described in [NMOS With IPMX](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20IPMX.md), the SDP transport file at the `manifest_href` MUST provides the `a=hkep:` attributes and the SDP transport files received from `DESCRIBE` MAY contain the `a=hkep:` attributes if the `port-id` parameter is different from the SDP transport file at `manifest_href`.
+When HDCP encryption and the HKEP protocol are used, as described in [NMOS With IPMX](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20IPMX.md), the SDP transport file at the `manifest_href` MUST provide the `a=hkep:` attributes and the SDP transport files received from `DESCRIBE` MAY contain the `a=hkep:` attributes if the `port-id` parameter is different from the SDP transport file at `manifest_href`.
 The sub-Streams MAY come from different input ports when SDP transport files from `DESCRIBE` provide `a=hkep:` attributes at the media level for each media stream.

 The media level `a=hkep:` attributes of an SDP transport file obtained from `DESCRIBE` MUST be identical to those present in the SDP transport file at `manifest_href`, with the exception of the `port-id` parameter which is allowed to differ for each media.
 Redundant legs MUST use the same `a=hkep:` attributes as required by VSF TR-10-5.